ACastMtz/Udacity-projects/CapstoneProject/README.md

 ![Best Model Hyper](./Images/hyper_bestmodel.png "Hyperdrive Best Model")

+To get better results, we could try two approaches:

+The `Hyperdrive` trains a single model, this could hinder the experiment from yielding optimal results if the chosen model is not ideal.
+Trying out different models and not just different parameters could help improve the experiment's results.
+Alternatively, using a more exhaustive approach such as Grid sampling could lead to better hyperparameter values.

+## Model Comparison

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.